 Can you say jackpot?

-Which Shortcut Are You Going To Start With to Generate Your Content Ideas?
+Which Shortcut Are You Going To Start With to Generate Your Blog Topic Ideas?

 I know, constantly creating content is a chore.
 Especially if you’re fresh out of ideas and don’t have a clue of what to write about.

-Fortunately, these shortcuts are pretty damn easy to use — and they work.
+Fortunately, these blog post ideas are pretty damn easy to use — and they work.

-So, are you ready to use the one of the 15 shortcuts from this post?
+So, are you ready to use the one of the 15 ideas from this post?